$1.3 Mil Home on Whiteface Mtn Trails & Situated on 16th Hole w/Breathtaking Views - NewsBreak

 $1.3 Mil Home on Whiteface Mtn Trails & Situated on 16th Hole w/Breathtaking Views

 This home has gorgeous fall views and sits in the shadow of Whiteface Mountain in Lake Placid.
-It's a new build that...wtbdfm.com
+It's a new build that...943litefm.com

 This home has gorgeous fall views and sits in the shadow of Whiteface Mountain in Lake Placid.
-It's a new build that...wtbdfm.com
+It's a new build that...943litefm.com

 Comments / 0